charles-uno/resume/resume.md

 - Led development of a **Python**-based monitoring framework for HPE's Cray supercomputers.
 Automated failure detection for **Ansible**, **Kubernetes**, and hardware configuration.
 Published real-time updates on Slack via webhook, saving dozens of hours of triage daily.
 - Designed and implemented an ecosystem of **Flask**/**WSGI** microservices to process **JSON** data via **REST API**.
 Interfaced with a **time series database** and an **AngularJS** dashboard to extract and present actionable metrics.
 - Provisioned distributed resources via **Google Cloud** and **Terraform** for automated testing.
-- Wrote **CI/CD pipelines** to build, test, and deploy RPMs and **Docker**-based services on commit in support of 100+ engineers.
+- Wrote **Groovy** pipelines to build, test, and deploy RPMs and **Docker**-based services on commit in support of 100+ engineers.
 Crawled thousands of **Git** repos via Jenkins and BitBucket APIs to validate pipeline updates against live use cases.

 <!---